connor-french/intro-r/sections/04-vectors.md

     ##          10          20          25

-However, you eventually want to compare these measurements with other frog species and limb measurements are highly correlated with body size.
+However, you eventually want to compare these measurements with other frog species, and limb measurements are highly correlated with body size.
 You want to correct for this.

 Body size is 40 mm.